Baby Take a Bow: Production

 James P. Judge's play Square Crooks was filmed under that title in 1928 by Lewis Seiler.
 The working titles for the remake were Always Honest and Going Straight.
-Both The Hollywood Reporter and Variety reported the film was banned in Germany, although no reason was given by the German censors.
+Both The Hollywood Reporter and Variety reported the film was banned in Nazi Germany, although no reason was given by the German censors.

 The song "On Account-a I Love You" was written by Sam H. Stept and Bud Green and sung by Temple and Dunn.
 The dress that Temple wore on film while singing this song was part of a 2015 exhibition, Love, Shirley Temple.
 The exhibition, which toured among several US locations, also included other dresses Temple wore between 1928 and 1941 as well as other memorabilia from this time.
 Items from the exhibition were auctioned off in July 2015 and this dress sold for $52,000.

 Release

 The film was one of Fox's biggest hits of the year.